No more throwing out spoiled food! Here’s how to keep good groceries from going bad so you can enjoy them longer and fresher.

 - Tomatoes – Ripe ones should keep their peak flavor for two the three days if kept at room temperature, away from direct sunlight and with the stems facing up.
 Store unripe ones in a paper bag in a cool spot for up to five days.

-Never refrigerate these foods:
+Never refrigerate these vegetables:

 - Potatoes.
 Their starch turns to sugar; they should be kept separately in a cool, dry place away from sunlight.